 Several years ago Buccleuch wished to restore the park, its stableyard and courtyard to create a world-class visitor destination.
-After several years of planning, construction work began in 2015 and a £7million investment was made to create Fort Douglas and Restoration Yard and revamp the wider park including the waymarked walking and cycling routes.
+After many years of planning, construction work began in 2015 and a £8.9million investment was made to create Fort Douglas and Restoration Yard and revamp the wider park including the waymarked walking and cycling routes.
 It created over 50 new jobs in the process, opening on 25th July 2016.

 A partnership was created with Amanda Pratt, designer and previous owner of Ireland’s leading retail and food experience, Avoca, to bring her concept to Scotland.
-Restoration Yard is now a thriving Store, Cafe and Wellbeing Lab, which has not only restored the stableyard at the park, but enables visitors to help restore themselves, whether that’s through a walk, yoga class, shopping therapy or simply great food.
+Restoration Yard is now a thriving Store, Restaurant and Wellbeing Lab, which has not only restored the stableyard at the park, but enables visitors to help restore themselves, whether that’s through a walk, yoga class, shopping therapy or simply great food.
 The historical features of the stableyard have been painstakingly restored, so today you’ll still find the horse stalls and their feeding racks to view.

 So there’s our story, not quite in a nutshell (not easy when you have a few hundred years of history to cover!).
 We hope you love it when you visit – we can’t wait to welcome you.